Lauren Alaina Has A Ring On It, Country Singer Announces Engagement To Alex Hopkins

 The future groom also posted the same photo, but added in his own words saying, “Ladies and gentleman, may I present to you for the first time, the future Mrs. Lauren Hopkins.”
 It looks like this could be a match made in Heaven.

 Lauren and Alex have been together for six years now and fans were expecting them to eventually tie the knot.
-According to an interview with Taste of Country back in May, the country singer said that everyone kept thinking that they would be engaged when they took a much needed vacation together.
+According to an interview with Taste of Country back in May, the country singer said that everyone kept thinking that they would be engaged when they took a much-needed vacation together.
 He didn’t pop the question then, but here they are two months later emerging as a newly engaged couple.

 You can tell that the American Idol alum is totally in love with her handsome fella.
 She gushed over him in the interview on how he makes her feel, even after six years.